Art Cashin of UBS says several factors are hurting stocks: Geopolitical tensions, Ebola worries, deflation and growth concerns.

 CNBC's Rick Santelli reports on construction and manufacturing data.

 "I think the market is already telling you it's not as afraid this time," Josh Brown says.

 The ISM Manufacturing Index beat expectations and increased to 55.7 in August, and construction spending rose to a new 4-year high.
 Can we expect a strong rest of 2013?
 Jim Pethokoukis, American Enterprise Institute, and Ron Kruszewski, Stifel Nicolaus, discuss.

 The Services and Manufacturing ISM both report Employment expanding, but Nonfarm payrolls were below consensus.
 ISM respondents' optimism is overdone, or Nonfarm payrolls is wrong.

 CNBC's Rick Santelli has the latest numbers from the manufacturing sector last month.

-CNBC's Rick Santelli takes a look at the latest data on manufacturing and its impact on the markets.
+CNBC's Rick Santelli breaks down the latest data on manufacturing and construction.
+And CNBC's Steve Liesman reports on what it indicates about the economy and its likely impact on the markets.

 ISM data fell to 52.2 in June from 53.7 in May, with John Merrill, Tanglewood Wealth Management, and David Joy, Ameriprise Financial.

 How the markets are faring after disappointing ISM non-manufacturing data, with CNBC's Steve Liesman.
 Also, a preview of the week's jobs number, including average hourly pay.

 CNBC's Rick Santelli reports on the ISM non-manufacturing data.
 Investors were expecting 54, but the number was a disappointing 52.2.